 What about automatic transmission Steering wheels locking up?
 If you own a pre-09 automatic and you’ve somehow managed to lock the steering in a certain position by turning the steering full in one direction and switching off the vehicle, this section could shed some light.

-In this instance your ignition key might not be able to unlock it.
+In this instance, your ignition key might not be able to unlock it.
 No amount of shaking and yanking will release the steering.
-The automatic transmission gear will be “stuck” in park, which is normal.
+The automatic transmission gear will be “stuck” in the park, which is normal.

 Why is this the case?

-It states the following, under section, Steering wheel locked- if equipped, (Automatic Transmission Ignition Interlock System)
+It states the following, under the section, Steering wheel locked- if equipped, (Automatic Transmission Ignition Interlock System)

 This system prevents the key from being removed unless the shifter lever is in PARK.
 It also says ‘It also prevents shifting out of PARK unless the key is in the ON/RUN position, and the brake pedal is depressed.

-So 3 things need to happen before you can unlock steering and start the vehicle.
+So 3 things need to happen before you can unlock the steering and start the vehicle.

 - The vehicle must be in PARK